docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

             services:
               mailserver:
                 volumes:
-                  - ./docker-data/config/dovecot/10-plugin.conf:/etc/dovecot/conf.d/10-plugin.conf:ro
+                  - ./docker-data/dms/config/dovecot/90-fts-solr.conf:/etc/dovecot/conf.d/90-fts-solr.conf:ro
             ```

+            Alternatively, put the same snippet in [`dovecot.cf`][docs::dovecot-cf] to use the existing config volume instead of an additional bind mount.

     3. Trigger Dovecot FTS indexing

-        After following the previous steps, restart DMS and run this command to have Dovecot re-index all mail:
+        After following the previous steps, restart DMS and run these commands to reconcile the Solr index and index all existing mail:

         ```bash
-        docker compose exec mailserver doveadm fts rescan -A
+        docker compose exec mailserver doveadm fts rescan -A docker compose exec mailserver doveadm index -A -q '*'
         ```

 === "Xapian"

     **About**

-    [`fts-xapian`][github::repo::dovecot-xapian] is a (comminity-maintained) plugin that makes use of [Xapian][web::xapian].
+    [`fts-xapian`][github::repo::dovecot-xapian] is a community-maintained plugin that makes use of [Xapian][web::xapian].
 Xapian enables embedding an FTS engine without the need for additional backends.

-    The indexes will be stored as a subfolder named `xapian-indexes` inside your local `mail-data` folder (_`/var/mail` internally_).
+    The indexes are stored in a subfolder named `xapian-indexes` inside each user's mailbox directory in your local `mail-data` folder (_`/var/mail` internally_).
 With the default settings, 10GB of email data may generate around 4GB of indexed data.

     While indexing is memory intensive, you can configure the plugin to limit the amount of memory consumed by the index workers.
 With Xapian being small and fast, this plugin is a good choice for low memory environments (2GB).